 Whether you want to become an intern, volunteer or simply be added to our directory please fill out the form below and we will be in touch.

-Volunteers fulfill an essential role at Creative Northland and without them, many of the events that we hold would never come together quite like they do.
+Volunteers fulfill an essential role at Creative Northland and without them, many of the events wouldn’t be possible.
 We appreciate all the help we get and we would love to hear from you if you think volunteering is for you.
 In return we can offer you a great work environment, lots of friendly faces and new exciting opportunities to learn new skills.
-For any inquiries please click here or fill out the form above.

 Creative Northland introduced an intern programme to help grow the talent base in Northland.
 We offer the opportunity to get hands-on experience and develop your skills to help you in your chosen field or just to give you that bit of direction that you may need.
 You will walk away with a reference and a range of contacts in the arts sector from working directly with the artists in our region.

 These interests led me to the opportunity of studying aboard in Lyon, France, in 2015 for six months.
 I also wrote my own personal column for the Northern Advocate under the title “Kia Ora from a Korean Kiwi”.
 I have taught English to Korean students and have helped bridge cultural gaps within the community.
 In my spare time I enjoy writing, blogging, and scrapbooking to use as my creative outlet, along with socialising with friends and listening to music in general.”

 I have always been interested in event planning and marketing and I gained relevant skills in both areas being an intern.
 I helped with designing posters, website development, managing the Facebook page, organising the e-newsletter and much more.

 The team at Creative Northland were very kind and supportive and encouraged me to step out of my comfort zone and develop my confidence in the workplace.
 The role was very flexible and no day was ever the same as the last.
 I would definitely recommend taking up an intern opportunity.
 You never know what you might learn and what will come out of it.”